 Advance Equity: Removing barriers that today’s students face, particularly students of color, first-generation students, students from low-income backgrounds, and working adults.

 Transform Institutions: A highly structured, comprehensive approach to systemic change to improve students’ attainment of skills, credentials, and socioeconomic mobility.
 It is founded on the principle that everything can and should change.

 Redefine Readiness: Fundamentally shifting the conversation about what it means to put students first, encouraging colleges to focus on their readiness for students rather than students’ readiness for college.

 Redesign Supports: Recognizing that students need more than financial support and resources to be successful.
 It allows colleges to recognize and holistically support students’ academic and non-academic needs.

 Embracing Guided Pathways

 The Chancellor’s Office and partners are providing resources, programs, and support to help colleges identify friction points in student journeys and fundamentally redesign with the student in mind.
-In combination with funding provided by the legislature, these resources will support implementation of Guided Pathways.
+In combination with funding provided by the legislature, these resources will support implementation of Guided Pathways and support student equity.

 System-Wide Efforts to Support Colleges

 Technical Assistance Partnerships